Peace & Justice

 - Create an atmosphere for self-sufficiency

-- Support the work of missionaries serving in areas of conflict, such as Burma/Thailand, South Sudan, Northern Ireland, and the Carpath area of Ukraine.
+- Support the work of missionaries serving in South Sudan, Honduras, & Greece.

 - Steward our Covenant Relationship with the “Bread for the World” organization

 - Human Trafficking

 - Fair Trade

 First Presbyterian has a long history of peacemaking and support of missionaries.
 FPCA was one of the first congregations to sign the denomination’s Commitment to Peacemaking in 1983, primarily because the church already had an active Peacemaking committee.
 The Peacemaking Offering, one of four denomination-wide special offerings, has funded past activities.
 Middle East peace has always been a main focus and other activities have involved a number of peacemaking issues.
 For instance, the peacemakers initiated the Fifth Grade Pretzel Sale to raise money to sponsor a child from Children International.
 In more recent years, the covenant that FPCA signed with the Bread for the World organization found an advocacy home with the Peace and Justice team.
 Renewed interest in more actively supporting missionaries created the Special Missionaries team in the early 2000s.
 With overlap between peacemaking and missionary work, the teams combined in 2008.

 Under the umbrella of Peacemaking in the PC(USA), the team works to advocate for those who can’t speak for themselves.
 We do this by writing letters, educating the congregation, working in the community, promoting the Peacemaking Offering, going to national conferences, inviting speakers to our church, offering fair-trade coffee and other items for alternative gift-giving, and prayer.